isaac-sim/IsaacLab/docs/source/setup/docker.rst

 .. note::

-    The docker container copies all the files from the repository into the container at the location ``/workspace/orbit``.
-This means that any changes made to the files in the container will not be reflected in the repository.
+    The docker container copies all the files from the repository into the container at the location ``/workspace/orbit`` at build time.
+This means that any changes made to the files in the container would not normally be reflected in the repository after the image has been built, i.e. after ``./container.sh start`` is run.

-    To deal with this, we mount the following directories in the Orbit repository into the container so that you can edit their files from the host machine:
+    For a faster development cycle, we mount the following directories in the Orbit repository into the container so that you can edit their files from the host machine:

     * ``source``: This is the directory that contains the Orbit source code.